A brilliant Xl of Barcelona players aged 23 or under: Pedri, Gavi, Fati…

 Barcelona were disappointed to see Ilaix Moriba leave for RB Leipzig in 2021 but they still have plenty of talented midfielders at their disposal.

-Gonzalez, who is the son of Deportivo La Coruna legend Fran, has made 20 appearances for Barcelona this season and has been compared to Sergio Busquets due to his role in midfield.
+Gonzalez, who is the son of Deportivo La Coruna legend Fran, made 37 appearances for Barcelona last season and has been compared to Sergio Busquets due to his role in midfield.

 “[Nico] is a player who can mark an era,” former Barcelona B manager García Pimienta told Mundo Deportivo in August 2021.
 “If everything goes to plan, he is going to be the heir to Busquets.”